Muhsin

 the culprit(s) punished, we need to respect and prioritise education, especially

 of our future generation.
-Else, we continue to lag in every facet of
+Otherwise, we continue to lag in every facet of

 development.
-We now top the list of virtually everything negative.
+We now rank at the top of virtually every negative metric.
 It is sad.

 Comments